MustafaAbbasi98/brand-video-logo-detection/README.md

 - Apply an LLM like `Qwen 2.5` to obtain all brand names mentioned in the audio transcript.
 - Run _shot detection_ on the video to obtain the most distinct, relevant keyframes.
 - On each keyframe, run a _zero-shot object detection_ model such as `OWLv2` with prompt to extract as many _logo-like_ regions as possible i.e. crops that may contain an actual logo.
-- Some of the regions that are not logos i.e. false positives are removed using CLIP-based filtering.
+- Some of the regions that are not logos i.e. false positives are removed using heuristic-based filtering (unrealistic aspect ratio, area, edge strength, etc).
 - All of the crops/regions then run through the following brand assignment techniques:
   - Use `CLIP` model to assign each region a brand from a list of top ~2000 brands (Netflix, Apple, etc.) obtained publicly from Kaggle.
   - Use `Optical Character Recognition (OCR)` along with `fuzzy string matching` to assign leftover regions a brand from the brand names extracted from the audio.